WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-databricks-azure-guide-reference.md

 ### Batch Inference

 Now that our smoke test is successful, let's really give it some data.
 We'll use the `cc_data_1k.json` file that contains 1,000 inferences to be performed.

+In the example below, replace `/dbfs/FileStore/YOUR PATH/data_1k.json` with the full DBFS path to the uploaded sample data file.

 ```python